CityUHK-CALAS/cityuhk-calas.github.io/content/authors/James/_index.md

 ---
 # Display name
-title: James HEI
+title: James HON

 # Full Name (for SEO)
-first_name: Hon Shing
+first_name: James
-last_name: HEI
+last_name: HON

 # Is this the primary user of the site?
 superuser: False